Austin Hedges Player Props: Pirates vs. Rockies

 Austin Hedges At The Plate

-- Hedges has a hit in three of seven games played this season (42.9%), but no multi-hit games.
+- Hedges has a base hit in three of eight games played this season (37.5%), but zero multi-hit games.

 - Hedges has picked up an RBI twice this season, but just one in each of those games.